Home View UMA Blog Blog Newsletter Calendar Forms Contact

 Does the split-board perform well?

-Yes, in powder most riders do not notice much of a performance drop compared to a solid board.
+Yes, in powder most riders do not notice a performance drop compared to a solid board.
 In hard, icy snow, however, there is definitely a difference.

 Do I have to telemark?